ConservationMetrics/mapgl-tile-renderer/README.md

 * `-a` or `--overlay`: (Optional) Provide a GeoJSON object for a feature layer to overlay on top of the online source
 * `-k` or `--apikey`: (Optional) API key that may be required for your online source

-If using any of the imagery online styles ("bing", "esri", "google", "mapbox-satellite", or "planet"):
+If using any of the imagery online styles without labels ("bing", "esri", "google", "mapbox-satellite", or "planet"):
 * `-O` or `--openstreetmap`: (Optional) Overlay OSM vector data on top of your imagery.
 Currently mapped: hydrology, roads, and points of interest (with labels).
 This is a boolean variable; set to "true" if you want to use this.

 If your style is `mapbox`: